boldbi/vue-with-php-sample/README.md

   * To install all dependent packages, use the following command `npm install`.

-  * Finally, run the application using the following command `npm start`.
-After executing the command, the application will automatically launch in the default browser.
-You can access it at the specified port number (e.g., https://localhost:3000).
+  * Finally, run the application using the following command `npm run serve`.
+After the application has started, it will display a URL in the `command line interface`, typically something like (e.g., http://localhost:8081).
+Copy this URL and paste it into your default web browser.

 ## Developer IDE